joegasewicz/cython-starter-template/README.md

 ```

 ### VirtualEnv
-Your virtual environment should be names `.venv`
+Your virtual environment should be named `.venv`